luciferreeves/temp_pred_arima/README.md

 In this project, we will visualize how climate change affects the surface temperature of Earth and how it will likely look in the future.

-## Set up Git LFS
+## Getting Files

-The project contains files which are larger than 100MB and therefore they require GIT LFS to be set up on your machine.
-Here are the instructions to setup Git LFS:
+The project contains files which are larger than 100MB and therefore they require to be downloaded separately.
+Go to [latest releases page](https://github.com/luciferreeves/Analyzing-Climate-Change-using-Earth-Surface-Temperature-Visualization/releases/latest) and download these 3 files:

+- arima.compressed
+- database.db
+- GlobalLandTemperaturesByCity.csv

+Put all three in the root of the project directory.
 ### macOS:

 Download HomeBrew if you don't already have it.
 Go to [brew.sh](https://brew.sh) or run the following command: